How to Encrypt Email in Outlook in 2026: Microsoft 365, S/MIME, and Private Alternatives

 Conclusion

-You can encrypt email in Outlook using S/MIME certificates or Office 365 Message Encryption, but both methods have limitations.
-S/MIME requires complex certificate management, and Office 365 encryption isn’t true end-to-end encryption.
+You can encrypt email in Outlook using S/MIME certificates or Microsoft Purview Message Encryption, but both methods have limitations.
+S/MIME requires certificate management, and Purview encryption is not the same as a private, zero-access inbox.